DHS barred Harvard from enrolling international students. Here’s what’s at stake and what’s still uncertain | News Channel 3-12

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andy Rose, Matt Egan, Meg Tirrell and Celina Tebor contributed to this report.
+CNN’s Andy Rose, Matt Egan, Meg Tirrell, Celina Tebor, Kara Scannell, Eric Levenson and Shimon Prokupecz contributed to this report.

-Note: Correction: An earlier version of this story misattributed a quote about how Harvard relies heavily on international student funding.
-It was said by DHS Secretary Kristi Noem in April.